 - Reimbursement for credential stuffing losses: Up to $1 million in reimbursement for successful bot attacks.

-- Anti-web scraping capability: As they specialize in automated bot attacks, Arkose Labs also offer website security to protect from data scraping.
+- Anti-web scraping capability: As it specializes in automated bot attacks, Arkose Labs also offers website security to protect from data scraping.

 Arkose Labs Cons

-- Rulesets not immediately customizable: Arkose’s 24/7 SOC support has to be contacted to implement changes, rather than being able to adjust sensitivities in the software.
+- Rulesets not immediately customizable: Arkose’s 24/7 security operations center (SOC) support has to be contacted to implement changes, rather than you being able to adjust sensitivities in the software yourself.

 - Requires a dedicated team: Despite automation, a dedicated fraud analyst team is necessary for it to function optimally.

-Covery is a Maltese company that seeks to provide total fraud prevention, from risk analysis to chargeback prevention, AML and PEP screenings.
-Founded by a group of experienced data scientists and risk managers, Covery’s primary goal is to provide fraud prevention that both secures ROI and gives users peace of mind when it comes to the appropriate use of their data.
+Covery is a Maltese company that seeks to provide total fraud prevention, from risk analysis to chargeback prevention, anti-money laundering (AML), and politically exposed person (PEP) screenings.
+Founded by a group of experienced data scientists and risk managers, Covery’s primary goal is to provide fraud prevention that both secures return on investment (ROI) and gives users peace of mind regarding the appropriate use of their data.

-With those tenets at the forefront, Covery now boasts major clients like Dow Jones, Ondato, and Visa’s proprietary Verifi authentication service.
+With those tenets at the forefront, Covery now boasts major clients such as Dow Jones, Ondato, and Visa’s proprietary Verifi authentication service.

 Inspired by the security of blockchain technology, Covery’s main fraud solution is powered by a huge database of over 400 million reputation records, which it uses to cross-check incoming traffic for fraud identifiers.
-Covery leverages both data-based risk scoring and reputation databases to run lookups that prevent fraud and provide other services like mitigating the cost of hard KYC checks and precluding chargebacks.
+Covery leverages both data-based risk scoring and reputation databases to run lookups that prevent fraud and provide other services like mitigating the cost of hard Know Your Customer (KYC) checks and precluding chargebacks.